 At Christ Church Junior School, we believe that good attendance is vital for every child to enable them to access the educational opportunities on offer to them.
 We work very closely with the educational Welfare Officer (EWO) to monitor attendance and to work with families to improve attendance where it dips below the Government expectation of 96.4%.

-If attendance starts to dip below the Government expectation of 96.4%, then the headteacher and EWO will write to the families to encourage better attendance and to inform them that their child’s attendance will continue to be closely monitored to ensure it improves.
+If attendance starts to dip below the government expectation of 96.4%, then the headteacher and EWO will write to the families to encourage better attendance and to inform them that their child’s attendance will continue to be closely monitored to ensure it improves.
 Where it doesn’t improve over the next six weeks, families may be invited to meet with the EWO to discuss their child’s attendance and to try and unpick the reasons for it dropping.
 In many cases, the school will be able to offer support and it is a great opportunity for an open conversation as everyone wants their child to attend school and be happy.
 All correspondence is always addressed to the parents so children are never involved in the discussion as it is rarely ever a child's decision to not be attending school.

 Term time absence

-- Close family funerals or weddings
+- Close family funerals, weddings and major religious occasions

-- Exams or interviews e.g. ballet or piano exams
+- Exams (e.g music, dance) or interviews

-- School visits for an open day or transition days
+- School visits for open/transition days

 Every week is made up of ten sessions (two a day).
 If any one of these sessions is missed, regardless of the reason and whether it was authorised absence, the week is called a ‘broken week’.
 This is because lessons often build on each other, so missing a lesson can have a negative impact for a child’s confidence and their understanding of the teaching.
 Even if your child’s attendance percentage is high, you may be contacted by the headteacher or EWO if there are lots of broken weeks.